<<Previous | Story Intro | Return to Stories | Next >>

 Survival.
 Evasion.
 Resistance.
 Escape.

 It seemed that the instructors at the training camp had been successful.
 What she had been taught seemed to have sunk into her subconscious, not allowing her to forget the lessons she had so painfully learned.
 Knowing that she had to have as much current information about her situation as possible, she carefully eased toward the opening.
 There was nothing directly in front of the cave.
-Lying flat on the ground, sliding forward slowly, she inched her way out of the small, almost vertical mouth of the cave.
+Laying flat on the ground, sliding forward slowly, she inched her way out of the small, almost vertical mouth of the cave.

 The sun was directly overhead.
 To her right was the top of the hill...small mountain actually, her weary mind pointed out.
 To her left she could see the top of a forest.
 There seemed to be an equal amount of several species of deciduous trees, as well as those that looked like palm trees.
 Or something similar.